Jettova vs Wanderlog: Which Group Trip Planner Should You Actually Use?

 **Where Wanderlog wins specifically.** Wanderlog's mobile app is genuinely better than most competitors at the post-booking phase.
 The flight-confirmation parser, the offline itinerary access, the collaborative day-by-day editing, the map view of all your stops — these are well-built and refined.
 If your group has already decided everything and you're looking for an app to organize the trip during the trip, Wanderlog is the right answer.

-**Where Jettova wins specifically.** Jettova handles the parts Wanderlog doesn't even attempt: voting on a destination with live group consensus, day-by-day itinerary build with real-time member vetoes during construction, three-option hotel selection with structured group voting, and — most importantly — per-member flight and hotel booking with Stripe checkout directly in the flow.
-Wanderlog has no booking layer; it routes you out to airline websites to actually buy flights.
-Jettova's checkout is in-app via Duffel for flights and partner integrations for hotels.
+**Where Jettova wins specifically.** Jettova handles the parts Wanderlog doesn't even attempt: voting on a destination with live group consensus, day-by-day itinerary build with real-time member vetoes during construction, three-option hotel selection with structured group voting, and per-member flight and hotel options surfaced right in the planning flow.
+Wanderlog has no booking layer; it organizes itineraries but leaves you to find flights yourself.
+Jettova surfaces live, bookable flight and hotel options inline as you plan and hands each traveler off to the provider to book their own.

 **The booking gap is the biggest single difference.** This is the practical headline: Wanderlog organizes your trip; Jettova books it.
 If your group is at the stage of 'we should figure out where to go and who's paying for what', that's a Jettova problem.
 If your group is at the stage of 'we've all bought our tickets, now let's plan the days', that's a Wanderlog problem.
 Many group trips will use Jettova to get to the booked-ticket stage, then move to Wanderlog (or just a shared Google Doc) for the day-of organization.